orion-analytics/drysel/README.md

 ## So what is DrySel?

-* __“DrySel”__ is a family of two test automation frameworks and tools, developed based on a very basic software engineering principle “Don’t Repeat Yourself”
+* __DrySel__ is a family of two test automation frameworks and tools, developed based on a very basic software engineering principle “Don’t Repeat Yourself”

-* From the bottom to top __“DrySel”__ is comprised of ...
+* From the bottom to top __DrySel__ is comprised of ...
-1. [__“DrySelCore”__](https://github.com/orion-analytics/dryselcore) - the core framework, which realizes abstraction of the test automation and encapsulates “Selenium”.
-Now, you don’t need to write any Selenium-code! [__"DrySelCore.Demo"__](https://github.com/orion-analytics/dryselcore.demo) provides an example of how to user "DrySelCore".
+1. [DrySelCore](https://github.com/orion-analytics/dryselcore) - the core framework, which realizes abstraction of the test automation and encapsulates “Selenium”.
+Now, you don’t need to write any Selenium-code!
+[DrySelCore.Demo](https://github.com/orion-analytics/dryselcore.demo) provides an example of how to user "DrySelCore".
-2. [__“DrySelJson”__](https://github.com/orion-analytics/dryseljson) - a framework, built on top of the “Core”.
-It pushes out definitions of Test Objects (UI and Data) from the programming boundaries of the “Core”, making it possible for programmers as well as non-programmers to contribute in defining “Test Objects” in easy to understand “JSON” objects. [__"DrySelJSON.Demo"__](https://github.com/orion-analytics/dryseljson.demo) provides an example of how to user "DrySelJson".
+2. [DrySelJSON](https://github.com/orion-analytics/dryseljson) - a framework, built on top of the “Core”.
+It pushes out definitions of Test Objects (UI and Data) from the programming boundaries of the “Core”, making it possible for programmers as well as non-programmers to contribute in defining “Test Objects” in easy to understand “JSON” objects.
+[DrySelJSON.Demo](https://github.com/orion-analytics/dryseljson.demo) provides an example of how to user "DrySelJson".
-3. [__“DrySelMagic”__](https://github.com/orion-analytics/dryselmagic) - the ultimate tool for UI Automation.
+3. [DrySelMagic](https://github.com/orion-analytics/dryselmagic) - the ultimate tool for UI Automation.
 It removes the need to write “boiler-plate” code from both of above frameworks.
-Now, anyone can automate UI-Testing without writing a single line of programming code. [__"DrySelMagic.Demo"__](https://github.com/orion-analytics/dryselmagic.demo) provides an example of how to user "DrySelMagic".
+Now, anyone can automate UI-Testing without writing a single line of programming code.
+[DrySelMagic.Demo](https://github.com/orion-analytics/dryselmagic.demo) provides an example of how to user "DrySelMagic".